 "It's known as the Battle of the Bulge.
 Bitter cold and snowy weather covered the Nazis sneak attack through the Ardennes forest.
-The lack of fuel, and Nazi obsession with the town of Bastogne was met by coordinated allied counter-attacks, and caused the Germans to lose their last chance to win World War Two."
-Sutter concluded.
+The lack of fuel, and Nazi obsession with the town of Bastogne was met by coordinated allied counter-attacks that caused the Germans to lose their last chance to win World War Two."

 "I've never heard the Germans were obsessed with Bastogne.
-They had to take Bastogne because it was a strategic position with several roads converging on the town. " I remarked.
+They had to take Bastogne because it was a strategic position with several roads converging on the town."

 "The Germans could've left a token force surrounding Bastogne to keep the allies trapped there while they secured fuel depots in the rear of the allied lines.
 With strategic position behind the allied lines and the fuel they needed, they could've taken Bastogne with reserves later."

 "They did leave a token force when Hitler ordered them to bypass Bastogne and take the allied fuel reserves.
-They almost reached the advanced fuel reserves near the Port of Antwerp, but the allies stopped them before they could get there."
-I hoped this conversation never got back to Lieutenant Walker.
+The Germans almost reached the advanced fuel depots near the Meuse River, but the allies stopped them before they could get there."
+I couldn't believe I got sucked into that conversation.
+I hope this never got back to Lieutenant Walker.
 I'm sure it would've started an energetic discussion between the armchair generals.

 "Sarge, are we…"

 "Staff Sergeant Webber, are we going to war?"
-Wallace said, nervous about the call up.
+Wallace was nervous about the call up.